-We begin by examining the evolution of spatial income gaps through convergence rates across the 20 countries from 1980 to 2015.
+Consider the convergence rates across the 17 countries from 1980 to 2010.
 Figure 3 displays the estimated country-specific β coefficients along with their corresponding 95 percent confidence intervals, revealing several important patterns.
-First, 14 countries experienced β -convergence in regional GDP per capita during this period.
-This is statistically significant for six of the countries.
-These 6 countries all have β coefficients less than or around -1.
-As a result, within these countries, regions with a ten percent difference in their regional GDP per capita in 1980, experienced a difference of 0.1 in their annual average rate of growth.
-Second, while five countries have β coefficients greater than zero, none of these are statistically significant.
+First, 13 countries experienced β -convergence in regional GDP per capita during this period.
+This is statistically significant for 6 of the countries, which all have β coefficients less than or around -1.
+As a result, within these countries, regions with a ten percent difference in their regional GDP per capita in 1980 experienced a difference of 0.1 in their average annual rate of growth.
+Second, ness, potential caloric yield, longitude, latitude, and an indicator for the region with the highest density of economic activity in period τ .

+while 4 countries have β coefficients greater than zero, only one of these coefficients is statistically significant.
 As such, we do not find strong evidence of regional divergence.
 However, it should be noted that many countries have few regions, and as a result, the coefficients are imprecisely estimated.
-Finally, when we estimate an average convergence rate without country-specific slopes, we find a convergence coefficient of -0.8.
+To put the magnitude in context, when we estimate an average convergence rate without country-specific slopes, we find a convergence coefficient of -0.75.
 In the following section, we explore how these convergence patterns have shifted over time.